Ranger Creek Ranch

 One of the biggest misconceptions first time Hog Hunters have about hogs is that by their appearance and unclean habitat that they are "dumb".
 This is far from the truth.
 A hog's intelligence level is higher than a dog.
 Their keen sense of smell is greater than a deer along with their keen hearing.
 The only advantage hunters have is that a hogs eyesight is poor.
 A hog is a very nomadic type of animal--here today--10 miles away tomorrow not committed to a set daily habit.
 With all of these traits it makes for one of the most difficult animals to pattern to hunt.
 Hogs move very fast and can go from 0 to 30-35 mph in matter of seconds.
 For hunters up to the challenge, who can handle "boar fever", the satisfaction of accomplishment is greatly rewarding.
 Along with other game animals the females are the best eating, the boars are the best trophies and biggest challenge.

-The Free Hog Hunt consists of a no frill/no thrill hunt which means no baiting by our guides prior to arrival.
+The Free Hog Hunt consists of a no frill/no thrill hunt which means no baiting prior to arrival.
 You will need to arrive at 5 p.m. and the guide will show you the areas to hunt, and the property lines.

-All Inclusive Package A 2 1/2 day semi- guided, unlimited hog hunt, 3 nights lodging including meals is $650.00 per person.
-4 hunters minimum.
-Daily rates are $260 per day.
+Hog Hunt: A 2 1/2 day semi- guided, unlimited hog hunt, 3 nights lodging including meals is $750.00 per person 4 person minimum. w/o Meals is $675 per person no minimum

 "First Timer" Hog Hunts: An all inclusive 2 1/2 day unlimited hog hunt, 3 nights lodging and meals.
 This package is recommended for those that have not hunted hogs.
-The guide will give you special attention to make sure you have the best opportunity to harvest a hog. $750 per person.
-No minimum number of hunters necessary.
+The guide will give you the Basic" Hog 101" Class and the necessary information to make sure you have the best opportunity to make a successful harvest.
+The guide will also teach you how to clean and quarter your first hog. $850 per person w/meals a minimum of 4 and w/o meals is $775 per person 2 person minimum.

 Accommodations:The Main Lodge is only available upon request and for those booking with meals.
 We usually will book hog hunters at a Ranch House during our regular hunting season due to the difference in the hunting schedules with other hunters.
 This makes everyone more compatible during meal time!